 Digital Green has been closely following the effects of COVID-19 on farmer livelihoods and resilience, food security, agricultural market systems in order to adapt digital extension approaches to best support beneficiaries under these unprecedented circumstances.
 While this pandemic presents many challenges, it also creates an opportunity for digital extension to continue to serve farmers and be adapted to support public health responses and new agricultural needs that arise.
 Digital Green staff have been in close communication with stakeholders on the ground to understand their concerns and adapt digital technologies to their current needs under COVID-19.
-Furthermore, Digital Green’s Feed the Future Developing Local Extension Capacity (DLEC) project is organizing a series of webinars on extension and advisory services’ role in crises and emergencies, including COVID-19.
-Upcoming Digital Green blogs will discuss specific actions that Digital Green has already taken to support beneficiaries during COVID-19 and adaptations to our approaches.
+Furthermore, Digital Green’s Feed the Future Developing Local Extension Capacity (DLEC) project organized a webinar on extension and advisory services’ role in crises and emergencies, including COVID-19.
+Digital Green blogs are showcasing specific actions that Digital Green has already taken to support beneficiaries during COVID-19.

 Below we have listed a compendium of resources addressing agricultural challenges surging under this pandemic and responses from various actors.

 Many of Digital Green’s partners and collaborators are at the forefront of the analysis regarding COVID-19 and its effects on agriculture and food security.
 The International Food Policy Research Institute (IFPRI) has been curating resources covering COVID-19.
 IFPRI suggests that the impact of COVID-19 in the agriculture sector will be felt unevenly; farm operations may be spared the worst, but small and medium-sized enterprises in urban areas will likely face considerable problems.
 They recommend addressing food security impacts stemming from reduced incomes or unemployment.